-Nonetheless, partir en piste is a way of saying, “to go out for a drink.”
-And it’s usually more than just a beer after work or a friendly glass of wine.
+Une piste literally means “a trail” or “a track,” but partir en piste is a way of saying, “to go out drinking”—and not just a beer after work.

 If you’re more interested in dancing than drunkenness, you can also use partir en piste to mean “hit the dance floor.”

 Nous sommes partis en piste hier soir et j’ai toujours la gueule de bois.
 (We went out drinking last night and I still have a hangover. [literally, “wooden mouth”])